 Disney & Food Allergy Resources

-Thankfully, even with only 30 days to plan, there were a ton of helpful sites for me to research doing Disney with food allergies.
-I can’t possibly cover all there is to tell, but these resources will have you well on your way to a safe trip to Disney with food allergies.
-I hope you get a chance to go!
+Thankfully, even with only 30 days to plan, there were a ton of helpful sites to research doing Disney with food allergies.
+I can’t possibly cover all there is to tell, but online resources like the Disney Food Allergy Group and Allergy Free Mouse will have you well on your way to a safe trip to Disney with food allergies.